rabblerouser/core/README.md

 5. Verify that the app works:
   1. Register a new member at `http://localhost:3000`
   2. Log in at `http://localhost:3000/login`, with `networkadmin@rabblerouser.team`/`password`

+If you just want to run a single command inside the container, you can do it like: `./go.sh npm test`.

 ## Understanding this repository